Skip to content

 Getting Started

-This page covers installation, environment setup, and the smallest end-to-end workflow that exercises the current single-phase solver.
+This page covers package installation and the smallest end-to-end workflow that exercises the pore-network single-phase solver.
+For the map-based FVM/FEM and direct-image LBM backends, see Map-Based Single-Phase Solvers after the basic installation is working.

 Installation